Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 8.4.2 Pipeline Planning across Several Independent Locations

 Intended learning outcomes: Describe a typical production pipeline showing its production locations.
-Explain the master production scheduling process and the planning group for several locations that operate independently of one another.

 Globalization of the markets has meant that firms produce at different locations around the world.
 There are different reasons for this: For example, trade barriers may force companies to establish facilities in countries with important markets (see Section 2.1.1).
 The buying up of foreign companies is an increasingly frequent phenomenon.
 Validation requirements of the FDA encourage the centralization of certain production processes at a single location.